luismond/tm2tb/README.md

 # Basic example

-Extract bilingual n-grams from a source sentence and a target sentence (or short paragraph).
+Extract bilingual n-grams from a source sentence and a target sentence (or short paragraphs).

     from tm2tb import BiSentence